a-patel/LiteXCache/README.md

 ## Features :pager:
 - Cache any type of data
 - Cache data for spefic time
-- Distibuted Cache
+- Distributed Cache
 - Async compatible
 - Cache Removal and Flush support
 - Many other features
 - Simple API with familiar sliding or absolute expiration
 - Guaranteed single evaluation of your factory delegate whose results you want to cache
 - Strongly typed generics based API.
-No need to cast your cached objects every time you retieve them
+No need to cast your cached objects every time you retrieve them
 - Thread safe, concurrency ready
-- Interface based API to support test driven development and dependency injection
+- Interface based API to support the test driven development and dependency injection
 - Leverages a provider model on top of ILiteXCacheManager under the hood and can be extended with your own implementation